 Co-Director Aries Liao

 Aries Liao is a New York State licensed psychotherapist with over 13 years of combined experience in clinical, group and community social work.
-She received her PhD in Social Welfare and Masters in Social Work from Wurzweiler School of Social Work at Yeshiva University, and is currently in her last year of psychoanalytic training at the William Alanson White Institute.
-Aries co-founded the New York-based community organizations, Q-WAVE and The Asian Pride Project.
+She received her PhD in Social Welfare and Masters in Social Work from Wurzweiler School of Social Work at Yeshiva University, and is a psychoanalyst trained at the William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology.
+Aries co-founded the New York-based community and advocacy organizations, Q-WAVE and The Asian Pride Project.
 She also served on the executive board of The National Queer Asian and Pacific Islander Alliance (NQAPIA) from 2009 to 2013, and is actively involved in developing and facilitating workshops for PFLAG NYC-API Rainbow Parents.
 Aries is committed to community building and gender, racial, disability and economic justice.
 She strives to foster open communication and solidarity in diverse communities, and to facilitate greater understanding and acceptance of people with different world views and experiences.

 Co-Director Elena Chang

 Elena Chang strives to engage community dialogue by shedding light on various social, political, and humanitarian issues through film, theater, and other art forms.
 She recently performed at the 3rd National Asian American Theatre Festival in Soomi Kim’s production of “Dictee”, a multimedia performance based on the text of Theresa Hak Kyung Cha.
 As a 2011 Korean American Community Foundation Arts Grantee, she produced and directed, “V-Day: Koreatown”, the first production of the “Vagina Monologues” with an all-Korean cast in NYC.
 She received her BFA in Theatre from Mason Gross School of the Arts, Rutgers University as well as training from Shakespeare’s Globe, London.